ApprenticeAI/frapy/docs/topics/frapyd.rst

 .. _topics-frapyd:

 =======
-Scrapyd
+Frapyd
 =======

-Scrapyd has been moved into a separate project.
+Frapyd has been moved into a separate project.

 Its documentation is now hosted at: